Updated December 20, 2018

 The result?
 Well, let’s just say that search engine users weren’t getting the information that they wanted.

 Some top-ranking websites even consisted of spun articles, which were pretty much mass-produced pieces of garbage that are barely readable, let alone useful.
+There were just too many keywords SEO writers pushed into every paragraph, sentence, and line for the info to be useful.

 As a result, the unnatural overuse of a particular keyword has come to be known as “keyword stuffing,” which lead to penalizations, according to Google.